Attitudes about Applied Rationality

 Conversations Attitude

-Proponents of the conversations attitude believe that major flaws of other theories can be completed or remedied by studying and practicing methods for handling difficult conversations.
+Proponents of the conversations attitude believe that major flaws of other attitudes can be completed or remedied by studying and practicing methods for handling difficult conversations.
 They believe that not relying on these procedures, even whilst being individually rational, can be quite net negative, and that their lack in standard applied rationality is problematic.
 They are typically quite critical of the standard way rationalists have of arguing with non-rationalists.

 For them, keeping one’s arguing style confrontative and ineffective at converging towards truth with non-rationalists is the main failure mode to avoid.